Cray-HPE/docs-csm/upgrade/1.2/Stage_1.md

     * During the storage node rebuild, Ceph health may report `HEALTH_WARN 1 daemons have recently crashed`.
 This occurs occasionally as part of the shutdown process of the node being rebuilt.
 See [Dump Ceph Crash Data](../../operations/utility_storage/Dump_Ceph_Crash_Data.md).

+    * The CSM validation test for detecting clock skew (`Title: Check clock skew on k8s and storage nodes`) can have a false failure.
+To determine if the clock for an
+      NCN is in sync, run the following command:

+      ```bash
+      ncn# timedatectl | awk /synchronized:/'{print $NF}'
+      ```

+      If the clock is in sync, the output will be `yes`; otherwise the output will be `no`.
+If the output is `no`, then wait a few minutes and try again.
+If it is still `no` after a few minutes, refer to [Fix Broken Configuration](../../operations/node_management/Configure_NTP_on_NCNs.md#fix-broken-configuration).

 1. **IMPORTANT:** Ensure that the Ceph cluster is healthy prior to continuing.

     If there are processes not running, then see [Utility Storage Operations](../../operations/utility_storage/Utility_Storage.md) for operational and troubleshooting procedures.